-STAAR Reading doesn't need to be stressful for you or for your students.
-Enjoy teaching reading (even during STAAR season) with resources that are aligned, engaging, and no prep.
+STAAR doesn't need to be stressful for you or for your students.
+Enjoy teaching reading and math (even during STAAR season) with resources that are aligned, engaging, and no prep.

 Not sorta aligned.
 Deeply aligned.

 This STAAR mega bundle includes nine task card sets covering all STAAR stems and is updated with the new TEKS!